-In many places, for example, prairie or savannah ecosystems evolve instead of forest or jungle ecosystems, because there is not enough rain to support trees.
+In many places, prairie or savannah ecosystems evolve instead of forest or jungle ecosystems, for example, because there is not enough rain to support trees.
 Other factors, such as high winds and soil that is poor in essential nutrients, may also help to create an environment in which trees cannot survive but prairie plants are prevalent.

 Desert Abiotic Factors

-Scientists use the term “desert” to refer to any area which has less than 25cm, or 9.75 inches, of rain or snow in an average year.
+Scientists use the term “desert” to refer to any area which has less than 25 cm, or 9.75 inches, of rain or snow in an average year.
 By this definition, deserts cover about 20% of Earth’s land area, including the continent of Antarctica.

-Desert ecosystems can also experience extreme temperature swings, because open water and water vapor act as temperature stabilizing elements in wetter biomes.
+Desert ecosystems can also experience extreme temperature swings because open water and water vapor act as temperature stabilizing elements in wetter biomes.

 Between the low rainfall and the often extreme temperatures, deserts develop unique organisms and food chains.

 At the other end of the spectrum, tropical rainforests are one of the wettest ecosystems on Earth.
 To be classified as a rainforest, an area must receive at least 75 inches (190 cm) of rain per year.
 Most rainforests get well over 100 inches (254 cm) annually.

 Tropical rainforests are rainforests located in the tropics.
 The tropics form a belt around the equator and receive a great deal of sunlight throughout the year, resulting in warm temperatures and mild seasons.